 Other ways to look for badware:

-- Ask for help from StopBadware's community forum.
-Our community members include several security experts and professionals who may be able to offer you specific advice about your site.
+- Ask for help on Google's malware and hacked sites forum.
+The volunteer experts and professionals who answer questions on the forum may be able to offer you specific advice about your site.

 - Use free and/or paid website scanning services.
 StopBadware does not currently recommend or endorse such services, but our community can point you to their preferred scanning tools.
 Several scanners and other tools are listed on our Additional Resources page.

 - Use a file viewing tool to help you look for suspicious content.
-One of StopBadware's community forum moderators has a free file viewer that helps site owners identify malicious redirects.
+One of StopBadware's longtime community members has a free file viewer that helps site owners identify suspicious redirects, malicious scripts, and spam injections.

 - Hire a professional.
 If you are not confident in your ability to find and remove website malware on your own, hiring a professional website malware removal company to help you may be your best option to resolve the problem quickly.
 Several representatives of such companies regularly answer questions on our community forum; you can also use a search engine to find a relevant company.